Advertiser Disclosure

 Image Credit: Chris Hassan

-Guests with disabilities who are approved for DAS will have access to a special section of the My Disney Experience app where they can request a return time for a desired attraction.
+Guests with disabilities who are approved for DAS have access to a special section of the My Disney Experience app, where they can request a return time for a desired attraction.

-DAS does not provide immediate walk-on access to rides, it is more of a FastPass/Genie+ hybrid that allows guests to rest or enjoy the park instead of physically waiting in line.
+DAS does not provide immediate walk-on access to attractions, it is more of a FastPass and Genie+ hybrid that allows guests to rest or enjoy the park instead of physically waiting in line.
 They then return to the ride at a specified time to enter the attraction via the Lightning Lane.

-Guests with DAS (and their party of up to 6) will be able to schedule return times on many, but not all attractions.
-The current list of attractions includes:
+Guests with DAS (and their party of up to 4) can schedule return times on many, but not all, attractions.
+Some of the attractions include but are not limited to:

 Magic Kingdon